Richard Nixon: Wilderness years

 In 1963, the Nixon family traveled to Europe, where Nixon gave press conferences and met with leaders of the countries he visited.
 The family moved to New York City, where Nixon became a senior partner in the leading law firm Nixon, Mudge, Rose, Guthrie & Alexander.
 On the morning of November 22, 1963, Nixon was in Dallas, staying at the Baker Hotel.
-He left the city via Love Field an hour before the arrival of Air Force One.
-When announcing his California campaign, Nixon had pledged not to run for president in 1964; even if he had not, he believed it would be difficult to defeat Kennedy, or after his assassination, Kennedy's successor, Lyndon Johnson.
+He left the city via Love Field an hour before the arrival of Air Force One, and well before Kennedy's assassination that afternoon.
+When announcing his California campaign, Nixon had pledged not to run for president in 1964; even if he had not, he believed it would be difficult to defeat Kennedy, or after his death, Lyndon Johnson.

 In 1964, Nixon won write-in votes in the primaries, and was considered a serious contender by both Gallup polls and members of the press.
 He was even placed on a primary ballot as an active candidate by Oregon's secretary of state.
 As late as two months before the 1964 Republican National Convention, however, Nixon fulfilled his promise to remain out of the presidential nomination process and instead endorsed Arizona senator Barry Goldwater, the eventual Republican nominee.
 When Goldwater won the nomination, Nixon was selected to introduce him at the convention.
 Nixon felt that Goldwater was unlikely to win, but campaigned for him loyally.
 In the 1964 general election, Goldwater lost in a landslide to Johnson and Republicans experienced heavy losses in Congress and among state governors.

 Nixon was one of the few leading Republicans not blamed for the disastrous results, and he sought to build on that in the 1966 congressional elections in which he campaigned for many Republicans and sought to regain seats lost in the Johnson landslide.
 Nixon was credited with helping Republicans win major electoral gains that year.

 In 1967, Nixon was approached by an associate at his firm in Leonard Garment about a case involving the press and perceived invasion of privacy.
 Garment suggested Nixon argue on behalf of the Hill family in Time, Inc. v.
 Hill at the Supreme Court of the United States.
 Nixon studied strenuously in the months before the oral argument before the Court.
 While the final decision was in favor of Time Inc., Nixon was encouraged by the praise he received for his argument.
 It was the first and only case he argued in front of the Supreme Court.